You try to make math fun for your homeschooled kids.

 I discovered that my daughter, who is a ball of energy ready to explode, loved it when I wrote a problem on an index card and held it over her head.
 She would jump and jump with her hands extended over her head trying to grab the index card.
 When she finally caught it, she would figure out the answer, sometimes while walking around the room, other times sitting on the floor.
 And then we would repeat it with the next index card.
 It was a joy to see her jumping up and down with all her might, a big grin on her face, squealing with delight, “It’s SO MUCH FUN!!!
 I LOVE IT!”

-That’s exactly the kind of learning resources I love putting together when I have a few hours free.
-Which is never.
-But I asked.
+That’s exactly the kind of learning resources I love putting together when I have a few hours free (which is never).
+No seriously, I do love creative learning materials.
 And I loved the idea of using a Pirates of the Caribbean theme!
 This movie is, in my opinion, much more than a colorful adventure story.
 “No matter how difficult, I will always prevail,” says Jack Sparrow and that’s exactly the attitude I want my kids to adopt in life.
 Or how about this pearl, “The problem is not the problem.
-The problem is your attitude about the problem.
-Do you understand?”
+The problem is your attitude about the problem.”
 How many times have I said that!
 But when Jack Sparrow says it too, those words become even more powerful to kids.

 Pirates of the Caribbean Math